dev-jay-tech-ai/dev-jay-tech-ai/README.md

-Full Stack Engineer with 5 years professional experience.
+Full-stack developer with 5 years' experience in Europe and Asia.